melt-umn/ableC-lvars/README.md

 + getFst from act set function (to process result of get) or getFrozen()?
 + Fix types to remove unnecessary bottom element
 + Consider making show function optional (like with free)
-+ Add precedence level nonterminal to ableC for -> operator at same precedence as ==
++ Make precedence level at same level as assignment operator for channels extension

 #### LVars Functionality: